0marSalah/0marSalah/README.md

  👋 Hi, I'm @Omar

- 👀 I'm interested in building and maintaining web apps and mobile apps with crossplatform react native.
+ 👀 I'm interested in building and maintaining web apps with (Nextjs and firebase) and mobile apps with crossplatform ReactNative.

- 🌱 I have experience in Python, JavaScript, and C programming languages.
+ 🌱 I have experience in Python, C, JavaScript, Typescript, Reactjs, and Nextjs.

  💞️ I'm looking to collaborate on great and innovative projects with great minds like you.
 Let's make a difference in our society!